-1. Proposing to the Board of Directors, for submission to the Annual General Meeting of Shareholders, the appointment, contracting conditions, scope of the professional mandate, reelection, and, as the case may be, the termination or non-renewal of account auditors or auditing companies.

-2. Supervising the Company's internal audit based on the annual internal audit plan presented by the Head of this area every financial year, the information supplied about incidents that have arisen during the period, and activities that the Head of the internal audit submits for the Committee's consideration at the end of every financial year.

-3. Ensuring the independence and efficiency of the internal audit's functions, proposing the selection, appointment, re-election, and removal of the Head of this area, proposing a budget, examining the information that this system periodically generates about its activities, checking that senior management have taken note of the reports' conclusions and recommendations, and approving its guidance and work plans, ensuring that its activity is concerned mainly with the risks that are relevant to the Company.

-4. Monitoring and assessing the preparation process and the integrity of financial and nonfinancial information

-5. Reviewing the Company's accounts, monitoring compliance with legal requirements, the correct application of generally accepted accounting principles, and the scope of the consolidation perimeter, as well as reporting on proposals to modify the accounting principles and criteria suggested by management.

-6. Supervising and assessing the effectiveness of the internal control and financial and non-financial risk management systems relating to the company and, where appropriate, the group, including operational, technological, legal, social, environmental, climate, political, reputational, and corruption-related risks; and discussing with the auditors or audit firms any significant weaknesses in the internal control system detected in the course of the audit.
+- 1. Propose to the Board of Directors, for submission to the Annual General Meeting of Shareholders, the appointment, contracting conditions, scope of the professional mandate, re-election, and, as the case may be, the termination or non-renewal of account auditors or auditing companies. - 2.
+Supervising the Company's internal audit based on the annual internal audit plan presented by the Head of this area every financial year, the information supplied about incidents that have arisen during the period, and activities that the Head of the internal audit submits for the Committee's consideration at the end of every financial year. - 3.
+Ensuring the independence and efficiency of the internal audit's functions, proposing the selection, appointment, re-election, and removal of the Head of this area, proposing a budget, examining the information that this system periodically generates about its activities, checking that senior management have taken note of the reports' conclusions and recommendations, and approving its guidance and work plans, ensuring that its activity is concerned mainly with the risks that are relevant to the Company. - 4.
+Monitoring and assessing the preparation process and the integrity of financial and non-financial information. - 5.
+Reviewing the Company's accounts, monitoring compliance with legal requirements, the correct application of generally accepted accounting principles, and the scope of the consolidation perimeter, as well as reporting on proposals to modify the accounting principles and criteria suggested by management. - 6.
+Supervising and assessing the effectiveness of the internal control and financial and non-financial risk management systems relating to the company and, where appropriate, the group, including operational, technological, legal, social, environmental, climate, political, reputational, and corruption-related risks; and discussing with the auditors or audit firms any significant weaknesses in the internal control system detected in the course of the audit. - 7.
+Monitoring in general that the established internal control policies and systems are effectively implemented in practice.

-7. In general, ensuring that the policies and systems established in matters of internal control are effectively applied in practice.
-Reporting prior to the adoption of the corresponding resolution by the board on the issue prospectuses and the periodic financial information that the Company must provide to the markets and their supervisory bodies.

-8. Establishing and supervising a mechanism which enables employees to communicate confidentially, and if deemed appropriate, anonymously, any potentially important irregularities, especially financial and accounting issues, that are of concern within the Company.
+- 8. Providing advance notice about the Board's adoption of the corresponding agreement regarding the prospectus and the periodic financial information that the Company must provide to markets and supervisory bodies. - 9.
+Establishing and supervising a mechanism which enables employees to communicate confidentially, and if deemed appropriate, anonymously, any potentially important irregularities, especially financial and accounting issues, that are of concern within the company.